pa61302/maski/README.md

 # maski

-This is a simple web interface for a user to report a stay in a location and a timeframe (per day).
+This is a simple web interface for a user to report (or reserve) a stay in a location and a timeframe (per day).

 Initially this program was used to check who were in the same place at the same time in the event of COVID-19 exposrure.
 The user can check, who else is present in order to avoid others.